Liu-group/AutoSolvate/docs/tutorial.rst

   extracting from frames: [0, 10, 20, 30, 40, 50, 60, 70, 80, 90]

-**Warning**
+**WARNING**

 The naming of the microsolvated clusters is based on the name of the .prmtop file, not the trajectory file, so the names will not change between runs.
-This means that if you run the clustergen command twice, the new coordinates will overwrite the old ones (if the frame number is the same).
+This means that if you run the clustergen command twice, *the new coordinates will overwrite the old ones* (if the frame number is the same).
 Therefore, if you want to extract clusters from multiple MD steps (like QMMM heat and QMMM NVT), you need to either move or rename the files before you run the command again.

-Second System: Napthalene Radical
+Second System: Napthalene Radical in Chloroform
 ----------------------------------------------------------

 Now that we have gone through the details of one example, the second example will be the compact version of a production run.